priyagupta108/bdx/README.md

 Example graphs: ![BFS](./examples/bfs.svg) ![DFS](./examples/dfs.svg)

-By default this prefers shorter paths by using the BFS algorithm, the `-D` switch will use depth-first-search algorithm which can sometimes much bigger huge graphs - but in some cases can be quicker.
+By default this prefers shorter paths by using the BFS algorithm, the `--algorithm DFS` option will use depth-first-search algorithm which can sometimes generate much bigger graphs - but in some cases can be quicker.

 ### Searching ###